botelho-sousa/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-migration-service-postgresql.md

 `SELECT pg_size_pretty( pg_database_size('dbname') );`

 We recommend that you allocate sufficient storage on the flexible server, equivalent to 1.25 times or 25% more storage than what's being used per the output to the preceding command.
-You can also use [Storage Autogrow](../../flexible-server/how-to-auto-grow-storage-portal.md).
+You can also use [Storage Autogrow](../../flexible-server/how-to-auto-grow-storage-portal.md) although sometimes the allocation might not be fast enough failing the migration due to running out of space.

 > [!IMPORTANT]
 > Storage size can't be reduced in manual configuration or Storage Autogrow.
 Each step in the storage configuration spectrum doubles in size, so estimating the required storage beforehand is prudent.